Military Sealift Command (Indonesia): History

+Dalmil was renamed into the Naval Transport Command (Komando Angkutan Laut Militer / Koalmil) while it served its first combat duty: Operation Trikora in April 1962.

 On 27 February 1970, the name was renamed into the Naval Transport Service (Dinas Angkutan Laut Militer / Disanglamil) in February 1970.
 Later that year on 4 May, it was renamend again to Military Sealift Command (Komando Lintas Laut Militer / Kolinlamil).